next-theme/theme-next-docs/source/docs/third-party-services/comments.md

 ---
 ```

+#### Rename Comment Count Text

+You can rename the post meta text of comment count using `languages.yml`: [Override Default Translations](/docs/getting-started/internationalization.html#Override-Default-Translations).

 ### Disqus

 Disqus is a global comment system that improves discussion on websites and connects conversations across the web.